agency-quill/agency/documentation/responsive-grid.md

 ```

 ### Image-based grid units
-Up to this point we have been talking about the grid and grid units abstractly.
-When it comes to units that contain images, like web ads or banners, there is another level of consideration.
-These are units that follow the static pattern.
-They favor cropping over wrapping.
+When it comes to units that contain full-width images, like web ads or banners, because they favor cropping over wrapping, there is another level of consideration.

+Images that are part of blocks of `HTML`, like product images in product cards, because they are not cropped.

 #### Image sizes and cropping

-## Conclusion
+Each grid unit has a set width to which images need to be built.
+Height is not set in stone and can be adjusted to fit the design.
+Because cropping is used

+For more information see the [Web ad image sizes](https://github.com/agency-quill/agency-project-files/blob/master/documentation/web-ad-img-sizes.md) doc.

+## How to design for a responsive grid
 Working with a responsive grid presents a fundamental shift in the way we think about page layout.
+Layouts need to be viewed in terms of how the grid will render them on all of the possible viewports.

+### Think in terms of blocks of full-width grid units

 [Responsive Grid](http://qpreview.quillcorp.com/content/iw/adv/sandbox/responsive-grid.cshtml)